cloudify-cosmo/docs.getcloudify.org/content/developer/custom_console/custom-widgets.md

 #### getEventBus()

 Used to register (listen to) and trigger events.
-The event bus is used to enable a widget to broadcast an event, usually a change that it made that will affect others.
+The event bus is used to enable a widget to broadcast an event, usually a change that it made that affect others.
 For example, if a blueprints widget creates a new deployment, other widgets need to be aware that the the deployment list has changed.
 The listening widgets then call a `refresh`.
 `Event bus` supports the following methods: